emdete/epistula/README.md

 While i was a big fan of rxvt i switched to gnome-terminal recently because it has better support for all the fancy stuff tcell supports like more colors, mouse reporting, double width characters and so on.

 I use the font Iosevka which gives proper, sharp letters and contains unicode special chars.

+Warning
+--

+This is POC code!
+It looks like spaghetti but that is intended as i am learning how i want my MUA to behave.